 RAHMAN, Naslin - naslin.rahman@mail.utoronto.ca

-3. Purpose: Our research aims to understand undergraduate students at the University of Toronto by interviewing them and the teaching staff to help us derive requirements for the design of novel interactive computational media.
+3. Purpose: Our research aims to understand undergraduate students at the University of Toronto by interviewing themto help us derive requirements for the design of novel interactive computational media.
 A brief description of our design concept is: explore the mental health problem space; find the real problem, and develop a product that will help university students through the difficult COVID-19 time.

 4. Process to be followed: We will brief the participants about the purpose of the study, explain the consent form to them, and ensure that they sign the consent form.
 We will then engage the participants in a 15 minutes-long, semi-structured online interview.

 5. Participant selection: Participants will be chosen from the members of the University of Toronto.
-They will be identified via the process outlined above and selected according to their status as an undergraduate student, professor, or TA.
-In general, they will be characterized by characteristics such as year of enrollment, gender, the field of study or expertise, and geographic location.
+They will be identified via the process outlined above and selected according to their status as an undergraduate student.
+In general, they will be characterized by characteristics such as year of enrollment, gender, the field of study, and geographic location.

-6. Relationships: Our relationships to the participants may be described as peers, students, or no relationship.
+6. Relationships: Our relationships to the participants may be described as peers, or no relationship.

 7. Risk and benefit: There will be minimal risk to the participants, for example, that they feel that they have wasted their time.
 The only benefit will be to contribute to the education of the investigators.
 Participants are free to withdraw before or at any time during the study without the need to give any explanation.